-If you are unable to attend work due to sickness or injury, the Human Resources team and your line manager must be notified via email prior to your normal start time on the first day of absence - giving the reason for your absence and indicating a date of return where possible.
-Notification should be made by you personally unless impossible due to the nature of the illness where you should arrange for someone else to email on your behalf.
+If you are unable to attend work due to sickness or injury, the Office/Human Resources team must be notified via a telephone call prior to your normal start time on the first day of absence, giving the reason for your absence and indicating a date of return where possible.
+If a member of the Office/Human Resources team is not available, then please call the main office number and leave a message with an employee.
+Your manager may need to return your call if further information is required.
+Notification should be made by you personally unless impossible due to the nature of the illness where you should arrange for someone else to call on your behalf.
 You must follow this procedure for each day of the absence.
-During prolonged periods of absence, the Human Resources team should be kept informed of progress and an expected date of return.
-After each period of absence, you will be required to attend a Return to Work interview with a member of the Human Resources team.
+During prolonged periods of absence, your manager should be kept informed of progress and an expected date of return.

-The Human Resources team should be notified as early as possible if absence from work is anticipated for hospitalisation and/or other medical treatment.
+The Office/Human Resources team should be notified as early as possible if absence from work is anticipated for hospitalisation and other medical treatment.